-In Scotland it’s mandatory to wear face coverings in most indoor places: shops, public transport and transport hubs such as railway and bus stations and airports.
-Face coverings must also be worn by many school pupils and parents on the school run.
+Since the start of the coronavirus pandemic, face coverings have become part of our daily lives.
+Even simple tasks such as popping to the shops require a little more thought now as, in Scotland, it’s mandatory to wear face coverings in most indoor public places.
+Face coverings must also be worn by many school pupils and by parents on the school run.

-- Carry a spare - so if something goes wrong with the one you’re wearing you don’t need to use or buy a disposable covering;
+Carry a spare so you don’t need to use or buy a disposable face covering if something goes wrong with the one you’re wearing.

-Evidence suggests face coverings have value in protecting public health, in crowded and less well-ventilated spaces, and where physical distancing of two metres is not possible.
+Evidence suggests face coverings have value in protecting public health, in crowded and less well-ventilated spaces, and where physical distancing is not possible.

-However, opting for a reusable face covering will also help protect our environment.
+However, choosing to use a reusable face covering will also help protect our environment.